Rubber elasticity: History

 Before it is cross-linked, the liquid natural rubber consists of very long polymer molecules, containing thousands of isoprene backbone units, connected head-to-tail (commonly referred to as chains).
 Every chain follows a random, three-dimensional path through the polymer liquid and is in contact with thousands of other nearby chains.
-When heated to about 150C, reactive cross-linker molecules, such as sulfur or dicumyl peroxide, can decompose and the subsequent chemical reactions produce a chemical bond between adjacent chains.
+When heated to about 150 °C, reactive cross-linker molecules, such as sulfur or dicumyl peroxide, can decompose and the subsequent chemical reactions produce a chemical bond between adjacent chains.
 A crosslink can be visualized as the letter 'X' but with some of its arms pointing out of the plane.
 The result is a three dimensional molecular network.

 All of the polyisoprene molecules are connected together at multiple points by these chemical bonds (network nodes) resulting in a single giant molecule and all information about the original long polymers is lost.
 A rubber band is a single molecule, as is a latex glove.
 The sections of polyisoprene between two adjacent cross-links are called network chains and can contain up to several hundred isoprene units.
 In natural rubber, each cross-link produces a network node with four chains emanating from it.
 It is the network that gives rise to these elastic properties.

 Because of the enormous economic and technological importance of rubber, predicting how a molecular network responds to mechanical strains has been of enduring interest to scientists and engineers.
 To understand the elastic properties of rubber, theoretically, it is necessary to know both the physical mechanisms that occur at the molecular level and how the random-walk nature of the polymer chain defines the network.
 The physical mechanisms that occur within short sections of the polymer chains produce the elastic forces and the network morphology determines how these forces combine to produce the macroscopic stress that is observed when a rubber sample is deformed (e.g. subjected to tensile strain).